WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nevada/Regulatory/ReadME.md

 The folllowing unique files were created to be used as input.
 Input files used are as follows...
 - *SE_GroundwaterBasins_DesigOrders_input.csv*.
 Contains NVDWR tabular data
-- *SE_GroundwaterBasins_DesigOrders.shp*  Contains shapefile boundary information for the NVDWR areas.
+- *SE_GroundwaterBasins_DesigOrders.shp.*  Contains shapefile boundary information for the NVDWR areas.

 ## Summary of Data Prep